uffefl/RocketLeagueCustomQuickChat/README.md

 * Put the `AutoHotkey.ahk` file somewhere you can find it again.
 For example in the root of `My Documents`.

+* Important: Customize the chat messages by editing the `AutoHotkey.ahk` file.
+Otherwise, what's the point?

 * Run the script by double-clicking it.

 Look towards the bottom of the `AutoHotkey.ahk` file for the actual texts that are output.
 Add new things by copy/pasting existing lines, remove those you don't like by deleting lines (or putting a semi-colon in front of them).
 Customize the buttons bound by looking at the very last part with the `Mapping[...]` lines.
 It should be fairly self-explanatory.